How to Trade Lean Hog Futures: Complete CME Guide 2026

 Lean Hog Futures Contract Specifications

 Lean Hog Futures contracts on the CME represent 40,000 pounds of lean hogs, with prices quoted in U.S. cents per pound.
 Trading occurs on CME Globex from Monday to Friday between 8:30 a.m. and 1:05 p.m.
 CT, with additional trading on CME ClearPort.
 The minimum price fluctuation is $0.00025 per pound, equivalent to $10 per tick.
-Contracts are financially settled and available for multiple months, with expiration occurring on the 10th business day of the contract month.
+Contracts are financially settled and available for multiple months, expiring on the 10th business day of the contract month.
 Traders can also use Trading at Settlement (TAS), allowing execution near the daily settlement price within a limited tick range.

 Lean Hog Futures prices are influenced by a range of supply and demand factors that impact the pork market.